Updated: Dec 29, 2020

-This early Sega Master System puzzle/maze action platformer is joyously colourful but its punishing trial and error gameplay is painful.
+This early Sega Master System puzzle/maze action platformer is joyously colourful but its punishing trial and error are painful.

 Released by Sega in 1985 as one of the first Master System titles in Japan and then ported over to Europe in a bundle cart with Astro Warrior in 1986, it's easy to compare its visuals and ideas to the later released The Legend of Zelda and Bomberman (mainly for the top-down perspective).

 The premise is incredibly simple.
 As the white knight, you are tasked with saving a captured princess from an evil witch who has hidden her inside some sort of castle maze.
-With that, you traverse a series of rooms looking for three magical peices of treasure (ring, magic cross and the sacred potion) and only once these are found can you rescue the princess (otherwise you inexplicably fail).
+With that, you traverse a series of rooms looking for three magical peices of treasure (ring, magic cross and the sacred potion) and only once these are found can you rescue the princess (otherwise your character inexplicably dies).

 Bizarrely, the witch leaves you with a magic mallet which you can handily use to swat her goons that roam the mazes.
 If they touch you, then you die and if you accidentally smash the platform you are on with the hammer, it's death again.
 The enemies respawn so the trick is to keep moving and with only three lives the Game Over screen becomes a frequent appearance.